aisyah-t/gratitude-ly/README.md

 - read a brief explanation of the purpose of and how to use the app.
 - see a list of all the prompts available for gratitude journalling.
 - choose a prompt from the list and then write my journal entry for the chosen prompt.
-- add an image to my journal entry.
+- review all my journal entries on one page for when I need reminders of the good things in life.
 - update an existing journal entry.
 - delete an entry I no longer want to keep.
 - add my own prompts.
-- review all my journal entries on one page for when I need reminders of the good things in life.

 ---

 ## Tech stack :gear: :computer:

 - React (with Hooks and Context)
-- Skeleton CSS (to change to Materialize CSS)
+- React-Materialize
 - Node.js
 - Express.js
 - Knex.js
 - Webpack
-- JWT OAuth
+- JWT Auth???
 - Jest
 - Heroku/Netlify (for deployment)

 ---

 # Server-side

 ## Database